DerekCresswell/GameDesign11/2 Dice Game/1 UnityScripts.md

 #### Using

 Right at the top we see `using UnityEngine;` and `using System.Collections;`.
-These "Import" code to our script so that we can attach our script to the game or use code written by others.
+These ["Import"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive) code to our script so that we can attach our script to the game or use code written by others.
 There's a little more to it than that but we can get to that later.
 Typically don't remove these two unless you know you don't need them but later we will add more of them.

 #### Classes

-Just below that we have `public class TestScript : MonoBehaviour` which creates a class.\
+Just below that we have `public class TestScript : MonoBehaviour` which creates a [class](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/classes-and-objects).\
 Classes allow us to create multiple objects with all the same features.
 Quite similar to the Game Objects we've been using.\
 An example I like to think of is a car.
 A car has wheels, an engine, and a steering wheel but each car can have different wheels, engines, and steering wheels.\
 Instead of saying what a car is a bunch of times I can simply make `class Car` that contains things like the type of engine, the color, the ability to speed up.\
 Then whenever I want to make a new car I can use this predefined `class` to speed up thaat process.\
 Classes are blueprints that can build off of each other.
-In this case `TestScript` inherits from `MonoBehaviour` which is a class created by Unity.\
+In this case `TestScript` inherits from ["MonoBehaviour"](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), denoted by the `:`, which is a class created by Unity.\
 Here we can use all of the functionality that was made in `MonoBehaviour` in a new way.

 #### Functions

 Then we have `void Start()` and `void Update()`.
-These are functions.
+These are [functions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/methods) (in some situations functions are called ["methods"](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/methods) but they are the same for our case).
 Functions allow us to write code once then call it lots of times throughout your code.\
 The two functions written here are from the `MonoBehaviour` class we talked about above.\
-`void` is the type of data the function gives back to us, in this case nothing.
+`void` is the [type](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/) of data the function gives back to us, in this case [nothing]((https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/void)).

 That's quite a bit of info to take in.
 That might not have all made a bunch of sense but that's ok.
 There is a good bit to code and especially to start with.
 It's typically easier once we start writing code to understand these things.\
 We also have a file of refrence material with links to videos and tutorials that go a lot more into the explanation if you need that.\